-Dr. Tra–ill Dowie is the Head of the Counselling, Psychotherapy and Arts Therapy Faculty at the Ikon Institute of Australia, he was the Chair of the Australian Counselling Association (ACA) Panel for Trauma Standards & Practice, he is a practicing psychotherapist, supervisor and public speaker.
-He holds dual PhDs, receiving a PhD in Psychiatry from Monash University and a PhD in Philosophy from The University of Melbourne as well as qualifications in psychology, philosophy, sociology, history of ideas and Jungian psychology.
+Dr. Tra–ill Dowie is the Head of the School of Counselling, at Ikon.
+He has previously been the Chair of the Australian Counselling Association (ACA) Panel for Trauma Standards & Practice, and he is a practicing psychotherapist, supervisor and public speaker.
+He holds dual PhDs, receiving a PhD in Psychiatry from Monash University and a PhD in Philosophy from the University of Melbourne as well as qualifications in psychology, philosophy, sociology, history of ideas and Jungian psychology.

 Dr. Dowie’s academic life and public lectures cover a broad range of interdisciplinary topics that relate to the human condition; psychiatry, psychotherapy, trauma, continental philosophy, philosophy of mind, anthropology, health and wellbeing, and human optimisation.

 Julie Michlmayr is Ikon’s Head of the School of Education with more than 25 years’ experience in education provision across a wide variety of educational contexts, including 15 years in Early Childhood and Primary Education, 5 years in Vocational Education and 10 years in Higher Education.
 Before joining Ikon, Julie worked as an Academic and Course Coordinator on TAFE NSW’s Bachelor of Early Childhood Education and Care (Birth-5).